- Download our Moving to New Zealand Guide (PDF)

-New Zealand is an English-speaking country with reliable media, both local and international mobile phone providers and an efficient postal service.
-Expats therefore shouldn’t have any problems keeping in touch in New Zealand.
-The internet in New Zealand, although generally accessible, is slower and more expensive than it is in many parts of Europe or the USA, particularly in rural areas of New Zealand.
+You shouldn’t have any problems keeping in touch in New Zealand – it’s an English-speaking country with reliable media, both local and international mobile phone providers, and an efficient postal service.
+Fast internet can be more expensive than in some parts of Europe and the US, though, particularly in rural areas with limited infrastructure.

 Internet in New Zealand

 There are a number of options when it comes to using the internet in New Zealand.
-These include having an ADSL or fibre line installed, or using prepaid 3G or 4G broadband.
+These include having an ADSL or fibre line installed, or using prepaid 4G or 5G broadband.
+Free WiFi is available in most airports, cafés, and restaurants.
+Some metropolitan areas in New Zealand, such as the city centre in Wellington, also offer this convenient service.

-SIM cards are freely available in airports and large supermarkets.
-Expats can apply for phone contracts as long as they legally reside in the country.
+SIM cards are widely available in airports and large supermarkets.
+Expats can apply for phone contracts as long as they legally reside in New Zealand.
 Applicants need to provide two forms of identification (such as a passport and driver’s licence) as well as proof of address to sign up for a mobile phone contract in New Zealand.
 There are also a number of affordable prepaid options.

 Postal services in New Zealand